EMMY® Award 2025 Quick Facts:

 entry, in order to receive the discount.
 Before creating a new membership,

-please confirm whether you already have a member or user ID number on the Member Login Page.
+please confirm whether you already have a member or user ID number on the Member Login Page. - If you use a duplicate email address, EMMY® Express will not be able to

 recognize your membership, and your duplicate record will have to be